 The Company operates as a single CGU and therefore all goodwill and intangible assets have been tested at the Company level.
-The Company performed its annual impairment test at December 31, 2023 based on the following indicator of impairment:
+The Company performed its annual impairment test as of December 31, 2024 by comparing the carrying value of the CGU to the recoverable amount, which is the higher of value-in-use and the fair value less costs of disposal.

-The Company's share price declined from CAD \$0.175 at December 31, 2022 to CAD \$0.065 at December 31, 2023.
+As the Company's share price increased from CAD \$0.07 as of December 31, 2023, to CAD \$0.83 as of December 31, 2024, it was determined that no impairment charge is required to the value of the intangible asset as of December 31, 2024.